sbslee/pypgx/README.rst

 Many genes in PyPGx have a genotype-phenotype table available from the Clinical Pharmacogenetics Implementation Consortium (CPIC) or the Pharmacogenomics Knowledge Base (PharmGKB).
-PyPGx uses these tables to perform phenotype prediction using one of the two methods:
+PyPGx uses these tables to perform phenotype prediction with one of the two methods:

 - Method 1.
 Simple diplotype-phenotype mapping: This method directly uses the diplotype-phenotype mapping as defined by CPIC or PharmGKB.
 Using the